INTO-CPS-Association/DTaaS-examples/digital_twins/incubator-NuRV-monitor-service/README.md

 - *After another 30 seconds*: The energy saver is manually disabled producing a False verdict.
 - *After another 30 seconds*: The lid is put back on and the anomaly detection is given time to detect that the lid is back on.
+The monitor is then reset producing an Unknown verdict again.
 The simulation then ends.

 ## Example structure